 What some may not realize is that sleep apnea isn’t always caused by the same underlying issue.
 While UPPP may be a successful way to treat OSA in some patients, it isn’t the most viable method for each and every sleep apneic.
 For example, surgery isn’t ideal for patients who suffer from OSA due to the position of their jaw when the mouth closes.
 In some patients, when the mouth closes, the jaw hangs.
 This leaves the airway vulnerable to obstruction, as the tongue can roll back into the throat during sleep.
 Surgery wouldn’t be able to correct this problem.

 In other patients, the growth of scar tissues can work against the goal of surgery.
 When the tissues in the throat or any other place within the body are cut, the body’s natural reaction is to produce scar tissue.
 Though scar tissue may not be problematic in all patients; for some, high amounts of scar tissue can be just as dangerous as the original soft tissues that were removed during surgery.

 While surgery can be successful in some patients; it’s important to remember that surgery is irreversible, invasive and expensive.
 For these reasons, it’s ideal to exhaust all alternative sleep apnea treatment methods before using surgery for treatment.
-If you want to learn more about sleep apnea and the available treatments, including the DNA Appliance, contact Dr. Roubal today.
+If you want to learn more about sleep apnea and the available treatments, contact Dr. Roubal today.
 Call or email Dr. Roubal’s office to schedule a sleep apnea consultation today.